-Veeam Backup & Replication supports several deployment scenarios, and each one includes the core infrastructure components: backup server, backup proxy and backup repository.
+Veeam Backup & Replication supports several deployment scenarios, and each one includes the core infrastructure components: backup server, VMware backup proxy and backup repository.
 Depending on the size of your virtual environment, you can use one of the following scenarios:

 For small virtual environments.
 In this scenario, the roles of all components required for data protection tasks are assigned to one machine.

 For medium-sized and large-scale virtual environments.
 In this scenario, the roles of components required for data protection tasks are assigned to dedicated machines.